guojin-yan/OpenVINO-CSharp-API/README_EN.md

 English | [简体中文](README.md)

+  Intel Distribution [OpenVINO™](www.openvino. ai) tool suite is developed based on the oneAPI and can accelerate the development speed of high-performance computer vision and deep learning visual applications.
+It is suitable for various Intel platforms from the edge to the cloud, helping users deploy more accurate real-world results to production systems faster.
+By simplifying the development workflow, OpenVINO™ Empowering developers to deploy high-performance applications and algorithms in the real world.

 **OpenVINO C# API is a .NET wrapper library for Intel OpenVINO, enabling C# developers to run deep learning model inference with high performance on Windows, Linux, and macOS.
 Supports mainstream models like YOLO, ResNet, BERT, etc.**

+The latest version currently released is **OpenVINO™ C# API 3.2 ** pre release version, which has been further updated on version 3.1, improving all test codes and addressing some errors.
+Relevant case projects and applications will be released based on the latest version in the future.

+Finally, if you have any questions during use, you can communicate and contact me.
+We also welcome C # developers to join us in OpenVINO™ C# API development.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐